Analysis: Oil prices not yet at producer pain threshold

 "The marginal cost has gone up since 2008.
 It's a good backstop longer term, but it doesn't mean anything in the short term," said Will Riley, co-manager at the Guinness Energy Fund.

-He pegged the marginal cost at $80 to $90 and predicted an oil price correction for both Brent and U.S. crude to the $80-$100 range.
+He pegged the marginal cost at $80-$90 and predicted an oil price correction for both Brent and U.S. crude to the $80-$100 range.

-Canadian oil sands producers -- which account for a growing volume of U.S. supply -- are not yet close to suspending multibillion-dollar projects as was the case in 2008 and 2009, when falling oil prices and the credit crunch combined to make financing nearly impossible, said Phil Skolnick, analyst at Canaccord Genuity in New York.

-Capital and operating costs have crept up again for oil sands operators as the rush to develop mining and steam-driven projects has gathered steam in the past two years, however.

 FAT PROFITS